Books for 4th Graders

 I Survived the American Revolution 1776 by Lauren Tarshis

-Eleven-year-old Nathaniel had been heading to New York City to find his father.
-But now he was trapped in a terrible gunfight between American and British troops.
+Nathaniel is headed to New York City to find his father.
+But now the 11-year-old is trapped in a terrible gunfight between American and British troops.
 All Nate wanted was to find his father ... and to get out of here alive.
 (I Survived series)

 Dragonbreath by Ursula Vernon